programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 The grey counties are those for which the *Post* does not record any cases of fatal police shootings; this is about 50% of the counties in the USA.

-But almost all the rest of the counties are a pale-yellow color.
-The exceptions are a few major urban areas (Chicago, Detroit, and Columbus, OH); the biggest exceptions are in the Southwest and, especially, Los Angeles.

-This is not terribly helpful.
-Why is the whole country mostly one color?
+A few major urban areas, such as Chicago, Detroit, and Columbus, OH, and Los Angeles have strong colors.
+But most remaining counties are a pale-yellow color.
+Why is this?

 The clue is to look at the scale: it goes from zero to 342.